Transforming Education: A Journey at the ASU+GSV Summit

 “The positive reactions from attendees were extremely rewarding and motivating.” – Ethan

-From showing demos to answering deep questions, they stood tall and represented the power of student-driven innovation.
+From showing demos to answering complex questions, they stood tall.
+They represented the power of student-driven innovation and creativity.

-Both interns came back inspired—not just by the feedback they received, but by the people they met.
+Both interns returned home inspired—not just by the positive feedback they received but also by the people they met.

-Ethan connected with a company called EdLink and began thinking about integrating Jumper more seamlessly with school platforms, reducing barriers for teachers and administrators.
-He also met a San Diego-based musician who wants to collaborate on the game’s soundtrack.
+Ethan connected with EdLink, a company interested in enhancing Jumper.
+This opportunity could help integrate the game more seamlessly with school platforms, making it easier for teachers and administrators.
+He even met a San Diego-based musician eager to collaborate on the game’s soundtrack.

 “I’m excited to explore this new collaboration opportunity further.” – Ethan

 Spencer had a similar experience.
-Not only did he receive feedback that expanded the use case for Flash, he met someone so inspired by Jumper that they offered to compose music for it in their spare time.
+He garnered feedback that expanded the usage of Flash.
+He met someone who was so inspired by Jumper that they offered to compose music for it in their spare time.

 “Seeing that kind of curiosity reminded me we’re still at the beginning of what’s possible.” – Spencer

-This experience reminded all of us that mentorship, innovation, and real-world exposure are critical to building the future of tech—and that sometimes, the best ideas are born in the hands of students with bold vision and the support to make it happen.
+This experience reminded all of us that mentorship, innovation, and real-world exposure are crucial.
+They are vital for building the future of technology.
+It is sometimes the students with bold visions who create the best ideas, given the right support.

 Want to learn more about our internship program or the tools our team is building?